In this article, the process of changing the format of a file is described.

 Example: An image in JPG format is opened in Photoshop and after editing the file it contains several layers.
 In order to preserve the layers, the file is saved in Photoshop format.

 Step 1.
-Open the file for editing by (for example) right-clicking it on the layout and choosing Edit Original.
+Open the file for editing by (for example) right-clicking it on the layout and choosing Edit Original, or by using any of the other methods:

 - With the Selection tool active, double-click the file on the layout while holding down the Option key (MacOS) or Alt key (Windows).